Aharonov-Bohm effect with an effective complex-valued vector potential

-If its moment of inertia $I_c$ is sufficiently high, it is possible to know both the cylinder's position and angular velocity with a relatively high degree of certainty (since its angular velocity is given by the ratio $P_\eta/I_c$).
+If its moment of inertia $I_c$ is sufficiently high, it is possible to know both the cylinder's position and angular velocity with a relatively high degree of certainty (since its angular velocity is given by the ratio $L_z/I_c$).
 As a result, such a cylinder qualifies as a quasi-classical object.
-Another way of seeing that is by observing that the environmental decoherence may not necessarily be sharp.
-Instead, it may only ``collapse'' the object into a small-uncertainty state, which, for a macroscopic system, makes the cut for a quasi-classical object.
-Now, if the quasi-classical macroscopic cylinder is post-selected in a state $|\varphi\rangle$ such that the effective vector potential in Eq. \eqref{wv-vp} is complex-valued, the complex vector potential is also a quasi-classical object, with the caveat that the post-selections of macroscopic objects is not an easy task to be physically realized according to our current technological capabilities and understanding of quantum operations.
+Now, if a quasi-classical macroscopic cylinder is post-selected in a state $|\varphi\rangle$ such that the effective vector potential is complex-valued, the complex vector potential is also a quasi-classical object, with the caveat that the post-selections of macroscopic objects is not an easy task to be physically realized according to our current technological capabilities and understanding of quantum operations.